ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 bash-4.4# ./kafka-topics.sh --list --zookeeper 192.168.1.89:30181
  ./kafka-topics.sh --create --replication-factor 1 --partitions 1 --topic streams-wordcount-output --zookeeper 192.168.1.89:30181
 ```

-Kafka web site has an interesting use case to count words within a text, we will detail that in [this section].
+Kafka web site has an interesting use case to count words within a text, we will detail that in [this section](#example-to-run-the-word-count-application:).

+We are also detailing a full solution including Event producer, consumer and persistence to Cassandra in [this repository](https://github.com/ibm-cloud-architecture/refarch-asset-analytics)

 ## Install on ICP
 *(Tested on May 2018 on ibm-eventstreams-dev helm chart 0.1.1 of 5/24 on ICP 2.1.0.3)*